Capillary/api-documentation/source/includes/_points.md

 toCustomerIdentifier* | obj | Details of destination customer - customer to whom the points have to be transferred. type* | enum | Customer identifier type.
-Values: `ID` (user id of the customer), `MOBILE`, `EXTERNAL_ID`, `EMAIL`. value* | string | The value of the specified identifier. issueOtp | Boolean | Sends OTP to the fromCustomer if the specified points are transferrable.
+Values: `ID` (user id of the customer), `MOBILE`, `EXTERNAL_ID`, `EMAIL`. value* | string | The value of the specified identifier. issueOtp** | Boolean | Sends OTP to the fromCustomer if the specified points are transferrable.
 Use this to issue OTP (used to authenticate `fromCustomer` to transfer points) if `isPointsTransferrable` is successful.
-The default value is `false`.
+If `false` (default value) then no OTP is generated. **However, you cannot transfer points without OTP.
+You need  to only pass `issueOtp` as `true` to transfer points**.

 <aside class="notice"> All parameters marked by * are mandatory. </aside>